technomancy/leiningen/doc/TUTORIAL.md

 standalone executable jar file most suitable for giving to nontechnical users.
 For this to work you'll need to specify a namespace as your `:main` in `project.clj` and ensure it's also AOT (Ahead Of Time) compiled by adding it to `:aot`.
-By this point our `project.clj` file should look like this:
+By this point, our `project.clj` file should look like this:

 ```clj